 Sessions should be no longer than 15 minutes at a time but do it twice each day.
 Always train in a quiet area.
 Don’t allow anyone to enter the area when you are working with the puppy.
 This will eliminate distractions and allow your pet to concentrate on the job at hand.
 Use a tiny but tasty treat during the lessons.

-Kneel down directly in front of your chihuahua.
-Do not allow him to jump on you or climb onto your lap.
-Use a treat to get his attention, but do not allow him to have it yet.
-Hold the treat a bit above your puppy’s nose and firmly say “Sit.”
+- Kneel down directly in front of your dog.
+Don’t allow him to jump on you or climb onto your lap.

 Repeat this procedure until your chihuahua learns to sit on command without your having to coax him into position.

 Alternative Training Method

 Another way to get your chihuahua to sit on command is by using a collar and leash.
 Treats are necessary for this process, too.